vlad17/vlad17.github.io/_posts/2020-05-01-an-infinite-simpsons-paradox.md

 ---
 layout: post
-title:  "An Infinite Simpsons Paradox"
+title:  "An Infinite Simpson's Paradox (Simpson's part 2 of 3)"
-date:   2020-03-29
+date:   2020-05-01
 categories: causal
 ---

+# An Infinite Simpsons Paradox (Simpson's part 2 of 3)

 This is Problem 9.11 in Elements of Causal Inference.